nyu-agile-development/course-materials/content/syllabus.md

 ### Projects

-Projects are primarily done with a group and are mostly completed outside of class.
+The main project is to design and build a mobile web application using an industry-standard Javascript-based technology stack.
+While some class sessions are dedicated to working on projects, the majority of the development time will occur outside of class.

-All projects are submitted by pushing code to GitHub.
+Projects are submitted by pushing code to GitHub.

 - we will cover how to push code to GitHub
 - unless you have good reason to do otherwise, follow best-practices for all [basic file names and file extensions](https://knowledge.kitchen/Basic_computer_concepts#File_names)